nus-cs2030/1718-s2/docs/lec04.md

 catch (Exception e) {}
 ```

 to shut the compiler up.
 DO NOT DO THIS.
 All exceptions thrown are now silently ignored!
+This is such as bad practice that there is a name for this -- this is call the _Pokemon Exception Handling_.

 Can we do _worse_?
 How about the following:
 ```Java